GoogleCloudPlatform/puppet-google/README.md

 - `gbigquery_dataset`
   Datasets allow you to organize and control access to your tables.

+- `gbigquery_table`
+  A Table that belongs to a Dataset

 ### Google Compute Engine
 Detailed information can be found at the [google-gcompute][] project home page.